 Pack Gear Right - It's your decision, but there are a lot of positive reasons for your pup to wear a dog backpack.
 "Dogs like having a job and a backpack gives them purpose," says Dr. O'Dell.
 "It also is a good way to slow your dog down if they race ahead.
 Just be sure to never put more than one-quarter of his body weight in his pack."
 See more Reasons Your Dog Needs a Backpack.

 For more ideas on what to bring, check out or Dog Hiking Checklist

 Hit the Trail: Safety & Etiquette

-- Keep Your Dog Leashed - Until your dog is an experienced hiker and you know they can handle wildlife, other people, and other dogs as well as she knows what to do when she encounters a cliff or fast-moving river, keep your dog leashed.
+Keep Your Dog Leashed - Until your dog is an experienced hiker and you know they can handle wildlife, other people, and other dogs as well as she knows what to do when she encounters a cliff or fast-moving river, keep your dog leashed.
 Use an around-the-waist leash if you need your hands free.

-- Pick Up After Yourself - Just because it is the wilderness, doesn't mean it's ok to leave your dog's waste on the trail.
+Pick Up After Yourself - Just because it is the wilderness, doesn't mean it's acceptable to leave your dog's waste on the trail.
 Many trails get excessive human/dog use and if everyone left their waste, the area would be ruined.
 It can also interfere with natural plants and wildlife.
 Just pack it out!

-- Check Regularly for Fleas and Ticks - Fleas and ticks are rampant in the woods so make sure you have taken the proper preventative measures.
+Check Regularly for Fleas and Ticks - Fleas and ticks are rampant in the woods so make sure you have taken the proper preventative measures.
 Once you finish the hike, make sure you give yourself and your dog a thorough check for pests.

 Protect Him from the Sun - "Even though they have those beautiful fur coats, your dog can still get sunburned.
 Make sure you hit them with some sunscreen, especially around the nose and other less-hairy areas," warns Dr. O'Dell.